h114mx001/VHC-miniCTF-2022/README.md

 # VHC-miniCTF-2022

-The codebase, writeups and solution for the VinUni Hacking Club miniCTF 2022.
+The codebase, writeups and solutions for the VinUni Hacking Club miniCTF 2022.